patagonaa/prometheus-mikrotik-swos-exporter/README.md

 - SFP TX Bias
 - SFP TX Power
 - SFP RX Power
+- PCB Temperature

+These are fetched directly from the internal API of the Web interface.
+These might change in the future but it works for now.

 ## Example using docker:
 (also using [mndp autodiscovery](https://github.com/patagonaa/prometheus-mndp-autodiscovery) to find all available MikroTik Devices)